The Points Guy

 Stronger Rewards Without Complicated Spending Categories

-The Venture X Business makes earning miles simple and efficient with its 2X miles on every purchase, with no caps or restrictions.
+The Capital One Venture X Business makes earning miles simple and efficient with its 2X miles on every purchase, with no caps or restrictions.

 Meanwhile, the Amex Business Platinum has a more restrictive earning structure, offering: